ErickdelaCruzCas/ErickdelaCruzCas/README.md

 ## 💫 About Me

 🎯 **Senior Backend Developer with 8+ years of experience designing high-concurrency microservices and distributed systems.
 Strong background in Java, Go, and Node.js, event-driven architectures, and cloud-native platforms (AWS, GCP, Docker, Kubernetes).
-🍃Built a concurrent Spring-based rules engine handling hundreds of simultaneous workflows, 🛠️ Developed a high-throughput Go Kafka consumer processing millions of events into MongoDB, and led large-scale.
+🍃Built a concurrent Spring-based rules engine handling hundreds of simultaneous workflows.
+🛠️ Developed a high-throughput Go Kafka consumer processing millions of events into MongoDB, and led large-scale.
 📈Load and stress testing of distributed services, supported by robust unit and integration testing to ensure production-grade reliability under peak concurrency.**
 📍 Valencia, Spain